UK railway signalling: Proceed on Sight Authority

 Proceed on Sight Authority is a new concept which introduces an additional aspect to allow the signaller to authorise drivers to pass signals when they are at red due to influences within the interlocking.
 The signal will notionally be used where the route setting and locking function is still proved to be operable but a function such as train detection or lamp proving of a signal ahead may be failed.
 The authority will allow the driver to pass the signal and proceed at a speed slow enough that they may stop short of any obstruction (in common with other degraded modes of operation) The term may be abbreviated to "PoSA".

-A "Proceed On Sight Authority" is only shown in conjunction with a red main aspect on a main signal and when operated the two white lights in the subsidiary signal flash on and off together to warn the driver he is proceeding under caution only as far as the line can be seen to be clear.
+A "Proceed On Sight Authority" is only shown in conjunction with a red main aspect on a main signal and when operated the two white lights in the subsidiary signal flash on and off together to warn the driver they were proceeding under caution only as far as the line can be seen to be clear.

-Off Indicator
+Off indicator

-Off Indicator: An illuminated off indication means the associated signal is showing a proceed aspect.
-These are mainly used at stations, for the benefit of the train-crew and platform staff.
-When the display is blank, it means that the associated signal is at danger.
+An illuminated off indication means the associated signal is showing a proceed aspect (and is thus not showing a danger aspect, so the signal is considered to be off).
+Off indicators are mainly installed on station platforms for the benefit of the train-crew and platform staff.
+When the display is blank, it means that the associated signal is at danger and so the train cannot be despatched.
+Off indicators are also sometimes supplemented with 'up' and 'down' text on bidirectional lines.
 An illuminated indication CD (close doors) is an instruction to close the train's power-operated doors.
 An illuminated indication RA or R (right away) means that station duties are complete and the train may depart.

 SPAD indicator

 A SPAD indicator is a separate indicator which may be positioned after a main signal where there is a likelihood of a serious collision at a junction if a SPAD (signal passed at danger) occurs at the main signal.
-SPAD indicators are mounted against a blue backplate or surround.
 They are normally unlit but following a SPAD they display a steady red light between two flashing red lights arranged vertically.
 Any driver who sees a SPAD indicator illuminated must stop their train immediately and subsequently contact the signaller for further instructions, even if they can see that the signal pertaining to their line is showing a proceed aspect.
+SPAD indicators are mounted against a blue backplate or surround to prevent confusion with a failed signal, as SPAD indicators are unlit.
+Initial testing of SPAD indicators occurred in 1994, with the current design being installed in 1996.
+Advances in train protection systems, especially decision to install Train Protection & Warning System in response to The Railway Safety Regulations 1999, has rendered the SPAD indicator largely obsolete.